Indus valley Civilisation

-Indus valley Civilisation, also named as the Harappan Civilisation, due to ‘Harappa’ being the first site to have been discovered, stands as one of the earliest civilisations of the world,apart from those of ancient Egypt, Mesopotmia and China’s Shang civilisation
+Indus Valley Civilisation, also named as the Harappan Civilisation, due to ‘Harappa’ being the first site to have been discovered, stands as one of the earliest civilisations of the world, apart from those of ancient Egypt, Mesopotamia and China’s Shang civilisation.

-It was discovered by Archaeologically in 1920-1921.
+Indus Valley Civilisation was discovered by Archaeologically in 1920-1921.
 Harappa and Mohenjodaro were its two urban centres.
-These excavations were carried out by the then Director General of Archaeological Survey of India Sir John Marshall and his collegue R.D banerjee.
+These excavations were carried out by the then Director-General of Archaeological Survey of India Sir John Marshall and his colleague R.D Banerjee.

 Harappa is discovered by Dayaram Sahani in 1921-1922 in Montgomery district of Punjab(now in Pakistan) on the bank of the river Ravi.

-Mohenjodaro is dicovered by R.D.
-Banerjee in 1922 in Larkana district in sindh ( now in Pakistan) on the bank of Indus river.
+Mohenjodaro is discovered by R.D.
+Banerjee in 1922 in Larkana district in Sindh ( now in Pakistan) on the bank of Indus river.

-Many others cities too came to be dug out gradually by other excavators namely- Ropar (Chandigarh), Lothal (Gujrat), Kalibangan( Rajesthan), Kot Diji and Chunhidaro ( Sindh), Dholavira( Kutch-Gujrat), Banawali (Haryana).
+Many others cities too came to be dug out gradually by other excavators namely- Ropar (Chandigarh), Lothal (Gujrat), Kalibangan( Rajasthan), Kot Diji and Chunhidaro ( Sindh), Dholavira( Kutch-Gujrat), Banawali (Haryana).

-The Harappan civilisation was one of the four earliest civilisations of the world, alongwith the civilisations of Mesopotamia (River Tigris), Egyptian( River Nile), Shang ( River hwang Ho).
+The Indus Valley civilisation was one of the four earliest civilisations of the world, along with the civilisations of Mesopotamia (River Tigris), Egyptian( River Nile), Shang ( River Hwang Ho).
 The Harappan civilisation was a bronze age civilisation.

-- Charles Masson was the first archaeologist who visit harappan site in 1826.
+- Charles Masson was the first archaeologist who visits Harappan site in 1826.